oceanprotocol/uploader-ui/README.md

 # to build the project and run it in dev mode.
 ```

-Run `npm run build` from the root folder to build the library.
-This creates `dist` folder which contains everything that
+Run `npm run build` from the root folder to build the project.
-would be published to npm.

 # if you encounter this error: Error: error:0308010C:digital envelope routines::unsupported
 Run `export NODE_OPTIONS=--openssl-legacy-provider` before building.